Invasive Animal

 Adult Balsam wooly adelgids resemble aphids.
 They are around 1 mm across and grey, with a white waxy sheen.

 These insects have between 2-4 generations per year.
-Female adelgids lay up to 200 brown eggs under white woolly tufts of wax along tree trunks and branches, in a heavily infested tree the trunk may be covered with these tufts.
+Female adelgids lay up to 200 brown eggs under white woolly tufts of wax along tree trunks and branches.
+In a heavily infested tree, the trunk may be covered with these tufts.
 The eggs hatch into an immature ‘crawler’ which disperses throughout the tree and to new host trees.
-These crawlers are about 1/3 the size of the adult with an amber coloured oval body.
+These crawlers are about 1/3 the size of an adult Balsam wooly adelgid, with an amber coloured oval body.

 REPORT TO PROTECT BC’S BIODIVERSITY